 I'm Jack Doan!
-I'm an engineering student, an undergraduate researcher, and a persistent tinkerer.
+I'm an engineer, a cybersecurity researcher, and a persistent tinkerer.

-I'm a Computer Engineering student with a passion for solving problems.
-Currently, I work at the Locomotor Control System Lab where I help build powered lower-limb prosthetic and orthotic devices to improve the lives of stroke patients and amputees.
+I'm a computer engineer with a passion for solving problems.
+Currently, I work at the Rockwell Collins where I use my knowledge of embedded systems and open-source technologies to breathe new life into legacy systems.
 When I'm not poking something with a multimeter, I'm writing programs to play video games for me, or automating something around my apartment.
 Got a solution that needs a problem?
 I'd love to find one.